koenidv/sph-planner/README.md

 > # ⚠ Maintainers needed
-> I am now done with school and don't have credentials for Schulportal.<br/>
+> I am now done with school and don't have credentials for Schulportal anymore.<br/>
-> However, as Schulportal keeps evolving, the app has to keep pace in order to not stop working because of unexpected data.<br/>
+> However, as Schulportal keeps evolving, the app has to keep pace in order to not stop working because of unexpected data.
+This is why I ask __you__ to donate your time to the benefit of Hessian students :)<br/>
-> If I would have had time, there were also plans for even more features to make the app even better than the original website, some of which are actually partly implemented.<br/>
+> If I would have had time, there were also plans for more features to make the app even better than the original website, some of which are actually partly implemented.<br/>
 > ```diff
 > !
 So, if you are interested in learning about and improving yourself in:
 > ```